Migration is a complex issue that needs to be handled humanely, fairly and with great sensitivity.

 Ireland currently has no European Union obligation to take in refugees as it has an opt-in or opt-out clause on individual proposals in the areas of freedom, security and justice through the EU Treaty of Lisbon.

-However, Ireland opted-in to the TPD for Ukrainians and has chosen to participate in EU relocation and resettlement schemes and established the Irish Refugee Protection Programme (IRPP) as part of its response to the 2015-16 migrant crisis.
+However, Ireland opted-in to the TPD for Ukrainians and has chosen to participate in EU relocation and resettlement schemes through the Irish Refugee Protection Programme (IRPP), which was established as part of Ireland’s response to the 2015-16 migrant crisis.

-Under this programme, Ireland committed to accept up to 4,000 people into the State through EU and UNHCR Refugee Resettlement Programmes.
+Under this programme, Ireland has accepted over 4,000 people into the State through EU and UNHCR Refugee Resettlement Programmes.

 Ireland will benefit from €66.9 million of EU funding to help manage migration from 2021 to 2027.
 The funding is made up of €45.1 million from the Asylum, Migration and Integration Fund (AMIF) and €21.8 million from the Internal Security Fund (ISF).